60 Hudson Street: Form

 The massing of 60 Hudson Street includes numerous setbacks.
 Though setbacks in New York City skyscrapers were mandated by the 1916 Zoning Resolution in order to allow light and air to reach the streets below, they later became a defining feature of the Art Deco style.
 60 Hudson Street's massing mostly uses rectangular shapes in spite of its trapezoid-shaped lot.
 This may have been a response to architecture critic Lewis Mumford's previous criticism of the Barclay–Vesey Building's transition from a parallelogram shaped base to a right-angled tower, which he regarded as an "annoying defect".
 Walker subsequently wrote that Mumford's criticism made him realize "a building could take its own form regardless of the land below".
-Accordingly, Walker designed 60 Hudson Street as an intricate set of interlocking slabs, which architectural writer Robert A. M. Stern described as fulfilling "Hugh Ferriss's poetic conceit of the tall building as a manmade mountain".
+Accordingly, Walker designed 60 Hudson Street as an intricate set of interlocking slabs.

 On the Hudson Street elevation is a two-story screen, behind which rise three rectangular slabs.
 The northern, center, and southern slabs are respectively 15, 21, and 19 stories tall.
 By contrast, the West Broadway elevation, which is perpendicular to both Thomas and Worth Streets, is symmetrical, with the top floors behind a central slab.
 Along the outer sections of the West Broadway elevation, the setbacks are at the 13th, 15th, 19th, and 22nd stories; the center section contains projecting dormers that rise an additional story above the previous setback, except at the 22nd floor.
 The series of setbacks on Thomas and Worth Streets are largely symmetrical, and are continuations of the setbacks on the outer edges of the West Broadway elevation.
 There are several projecting dormers along the setbacks near the western (Hudson Street) ends of both elevations.

 60 Hudson Street's form was also influenced by its interior use, as it was a "hybrid building" that contained offices along with mechanical equipment.
 There were numerous functions that did not necessitate sunlight and could operate using artificial light, such as the central operating system and the mechanical space, which was placed inside the building's core.
 The office space, conversely, was placed on the exterior walls, so 60 Hudson Street did not require light courts that were as extensive as in nearby buildings.